bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ## Redis

-Redis is used to persist any asynchronous job created by the Nuxeo server nodes.
+Redis is an optional but strongly recommended component for any Nuxeo cluster.
+It is mainly used to persist any [asynchronous job]({{page page='work-and-workmanager'}}) created by the Nuxeo server nodes.
 Fulltext content extraction from files, thumbnail generation, metadata extraction or write for pictures, video conversion tasks are all examples of such jobs.
 When a Redis instance or cluster is set up, you can safely stop your Nuxeo server nodes anytime without being worried of losing these jobs in the process.

-Redis can also serve as a centralized caching tool, allowing to share cache between Nuxeo nodes for various data sources.
+Redis can also serve as a centralized caching tool, allowing to share cache between Nuxeo nodes for various data sources and thus preventing invalidation issues.
 You may refer to the [Nuxeo and Redis]({{page page='nuxeo-and-redis'}}) page for all details.

 ## FileSystem